What Is the ‘Submarine Effect’ in a Car Accident?

 Car Accident Injuries and How Our Lawyers Can Help

-If you’ve been injured in a car crash, contact the Alabama traffic accident attorneys at Morris, King & Hodge, P.C., right away.
+If you’ve been injured in a car crash, contact the Alabama car accident attorneys at Morris, King & Hodge, P.C., right away.
 We’ll be ready to discuss your accident during a free case evaluation.
 We can be reached at any one of our three conveniently located Alabama offices, or you can fill out a contact form.